 Seth Blee is a Clinic Director for Physical Therapy with Inova.
 He graduated from Columbia University with a Master’s of Science in Physical Therapy & completed his transitional Doctorate in Physical Therapy from Arizona Health Science’s AT Still University.
 He’s certified in Sportsmetrics for injury prevention, trigger point dry needling, and blood flow restriction therapy.
 He’s been a key note speaker for both radio shows and/or podcasts on arm care, injury prevention, & game day treatment.
 In addition to his clinical hours, teaching and residency hours, he also joined the medical staff of the Washington Nationals as their team physical therapist in 2016.

-Christian Binford is a Hagerstown native who was selected by Royals in the the 2011 Draft.
+Christian Binford is a Maryland native who was selected by the Royals.
 He was an all-star in 2013 & selected to pitch in the 2014 Futures Game.
-He signed with the Orioles in 2017 and was recently traded to the Tigers farm system where he currently plays.
+He signed with the Orioles in 2017 and finished his professional career in the Tigers farm system.

 Mike Huller played locally at George Mason University before being drafted by the San Francisco Giants where he won championships at two different levels in pro ball.
 Besides playing professionally, Huller has coached HS Baseball, travel baseball, and traveled the country as a showcase baseball coach.